sagemath/trac_to_gh/Issue 1057.md

 # Issue 1057: Order elements do not have Z as a (proper) basering

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1057

 Original creator: robertwb